Andreas02-dev/GoLang_learning/Leertaak_4/Opdracht_6/Opdracht6.txt

 }

 // meestVoorkomende takes an array of string7 and returns the entry which has the most entries.
-// It also returns a string array with the tied entries: func meestVoorkomende(array [7]string) (string, []string) {
+// It also returns a string slice with the tied entries: func meestVoorkomende(array [7]string) (string, []string) {
 	// Create a map to store the value and count: value := map[string]int{}